MicrosoftDocs/azure-devops-docs/docs/report/powerbi/index.md

 # VSTS & PowerBI

 >[!NOTE]
 > **Feature availability:**  VSTS PowerBI requires access to the Analytics Service.
-The Analytics Service is in preview and only available to select customers of Team Services at this time.
-If you're a Team Services customer and are interested in working with the preview version of the Analytics service, contact the [Analytics service team](mailto:vsts-analytics-supp@microsoft.com).
+The Analytics Service is in preview and only available to select customers of VSTS at this time.
+If you're a VSTS customer and are interested in working with the preview version of the Analytics service, contact the [Analytics service team](mailto:vsts-analytics-supp@microsoft.com).

 <!---